 - a.
-Provide the name of the individual responsible for the clinic and his/her job description. - b.
-Describe his/her status and access to relevant faculty decision-making groups. - c.
-Describe how he/she has effective working relationships with other administrators.
+Provide the name of the individual responsible for the clinic and their job description. - b.
+Describe their status and access to relevant faculty decision-making groups. - c.
+Describe how they have effective working relationships with other administrators.

-5.1.2 Client treatment records must be comprehensive, adequate for teaching purposes, and consistent with current regulatory requirements for record keeping.
-The client record must clearly identify the treatment provided by the dental hygiene student.
+5.1.2 Client/patient treatment records must be comprehensive, adequate for teaching purposes, and consistent with current regulatory requirements for record keeping.
+The client/patient record must clearly identify the treatment provided by the dental hygiene student.

-The program must obtain client authorization for his/her chart to be reviewed as part of the accreditation process.
+The program must obtain client/patient authorization for their chart to be reviewed as part of the accreditation process.

 - a.
-Provide confirmation that the client has authorized for his/her chart to be reviewed as part of the accreditation process. - b.
-Describe how the current client chart supports teaching in the program. - c.
-Provide a copy of a blank client treatment record or a screenshot of the electronic record.
+Provide confirmation that the client/patient has authorized for their chart to be reviewed as part of the accreditation process. - b.
+Describe how the current client/patient chart supports teaching in the program. - c.
+Provide a copy of a blank client/patient treatment record in PDF or a screenshot of the electronic record.

-Provide the following documentation on site:
+Provide the following documentation with identifiers removed.

 - a.
-10 completed client treatment records that have been audited by the program. - b.
-10 client treatment records representing treatment of clients in progress.
+10 completed client/patient treatment records that have been audited by the program. - b.
+10 client/patient treatment records representing treatment of clients/patients in progress.

-In addition, the survey team members will review, while on site, randomly selected client treatment records.
+In addition, the survey team members will review, while on site, randomly selected client/patient treatment records.